rbonghi/jetson_stats/docs/jtop.rst

 .. code-block:: bash

-  sudo -H pip3 install -U jetson-stats
+  sudo pip3 install -U jetson-stats

 Don't forget to **logout** or **reboot** your board